EM to PX Converter

 Use this free online em to px converter tool to convert any em value to the equivalent px CSS unit value.
 A px is a CSS unit of measurement that represents absolute length which is normatively defined as being equivalent to 1/96th of an inch.

-Most browsers utilize a defualt font-size value of 16px.
+Most browsers utilize a default font-size value of 16px.
 So, 1em is equivalent to 16px by default.
-However, if you decided to change the defualt font-size value of a parent HTML element, you can easily input your changed parent element font-size value to accurately convert from em to px using this instantaneously bidirectional converter.
+However, if you decided to change the default font-size value of a parent HTML element, you can easily input your changed parent element font-size value to accurately convert from em to px using this instantaneously bidirectional converter.

 EMPixels